LACMA / Zumthor

 Edward Ruscha.
 Los Angeles County Museum of Art on Fire.
 1965–68

 There seemed to be very little uproar with the demolition of the Pereira buildings.
-Perhaps it's because the site had become such a mishmash.
+Perhaps because the site had become such a mishmash.

 Currently in the gift shop.